SciML/Optimization.jl/docs/src/optimization_packages/quaddirect.md

 ## Example

-The Rosenbrock function can optimized using the `QuadDirect()` as follows:
+The Rosenbrock function can be optimized using the `QuadDirect()` as follows:

 ```julia
 rosenbrock(x, p) =  (p[1] - x[1])^2 + p[2] * (x[2] - x[1]^2)^2